Fractional Quantum Hall phases of graphene beyond ultra-short range intervalley-anisotropic interaction: Exact diagonalization scheme and results

 We studied the way energy levels are affected by long-range interaction for a certain filling factor $2/3$.
 We chose it as it demonstrates additional degeneracy, which, as we show below, is lifted by relaxing the USR assumption.

 The case of fractional 0LL fillings was extensively treated in Ref \cite{IntiMacDonald} using an extension of HF method.
 In Ref \cite{LeThierr}, ED calculations were performed for a number of fractions in the USR limit, validating some mean-field results and contradicting others.
 One of the key takeaways of that research was that the picture of phases for $\nu$ fillings is interlinked with the one emerging for charge neutrality.
-The nomenclature of these fractional phases is, therefore, defined by the state of underlying filled shells.
+The nomenclature of these fractional phases is, therefore, defined by the state of underlying filled shells. {The (6,6,4) multiplet we considered lies in the angular momentum sector $40\hbar$.
+This value can be defined, as previously, by applying uniformity condition, averaging the momentum for all the possible electron configurations.}